MusaBashirAfullo/E-crime-System/README.md

-# E-crime-System-Dashboard
+# E-crime-System
-This is a dashboard page and holds a few functionalities in the webpage such as Listing crimes
+This is an ecrime system source code